 War of the Worlds ruthlessly reins in this distance.
 Oh, there’s special effects and plenty of them.
 But the camera doesn’t ogle them – instead the lens quavers around main character Ray (Tom Cruise, used effectively as a meat-bag and playing a figure of less than solid repute with scrubby dignity).
 We don’t “analyze” the slaughter from the big picture, “survey” the land on the way to government strongholds, and “scrutinize” out how to beat the enemy with all manner of unwieldy military-text popping up all over the screen; we confront the enemy as a simple, unspeakable fact and “deal” with it by running and praying.
 We’re in the dark, an existential void with no knowledge or sense of explication to bring us into the proverbial light.

-It’s a remarkably confident work, always playing out on a human level and tackling the alien invasion as a present-tense fact.
+It’s a remarkably confident work, always playing out on a human level and tackling the alien invasion as a truly unfathomable, present-tense fact defying any logical reasoning.
 There’s no explanation, with any and all details coming as figments and rumors in the moment, and the ending to the conflict is wonderfully arbitrary, a statement of dour, gloomy nihilist chance masquerading as a fluffy pate solution.
 Sure, the post-ending is awful, but it evaporates in quite literally half a minute, playing like an afterthought more than a genuine part of the film.
 It’s almost as if the producers, fearing the film to be too dour, forced a happy ending onto Spielberg, who openly mocked them by cutting the sequence to its barest minimum so as to be intentionally unsatisfying and jarringly dissonant.
 It’s like a parody of a Spielberg film more than the real thing (okay this isn’t quite Murnau’s The Last Laugh here, but the ending almost matches it for how obviously detached it is from the rest of the film, and how intentional this distance seems).

 Altogether, it’s a tight, poisonous little film, a work that feels much more personal and intimate than it has any right to be.
 There’s nothing in the way of extraneous material, leaving us stranded in the dark world its characters now occupy, and it’s all the better for it.
 And when it goes big, it has the filmic chops to back it up.
 It’s a character blockbuster, all about the images and sounds of destruction and chaos raking across a single human being in the center of the storm’s eye.
 It’s a disharmonious, tormented angry rager, not at all “safe” in the way we might expect from a summer blockbuster.
 It doesn’t revel in disaster – it captures the bare hell of it and slathers it up on screen unadorned.